Rachitjipatel/webpool_premium/README.md

 ## License

 - Join [Discord](https://discord.webpool.tech/) to get your license Key.
-- Key can only be used on one hardware only.
+- Key can only be used on one Installation Server only.

 ## Terms of service

-- Only one hardware can be used for theme
+- One License Key Shall Be used on a Single Installation or on a single Server
-- You can not share any files from the theme, this includes lines of code or files.
+- You can not share or resell the theme or any parts of the theme.
-- You can not use any code for your own theme or any other purpose.
+- You can not use the code of the theme to recreate your own theme for commercial purpose.
 - Redistribute of this theme is not granted.
-- WebPool reserve the right to remove your access from this theme for violating any TOS, or without any reason.
+- WebPool Technologies reserve the right to remove your access from this theme if you are found violating the TOS .
-- No refund will be given.
+- Since The Theme Comes under Category of Digital Download .
+Hence its Non Refundable.
+- Paypal Chargebacks are not allowed as the theme is non refundable / Returnable
-- By purchasing this theme, you accepts the terms of service.
+- By purchasing this theme, you accept the terms of service.

 ## Installation